Damage and recovery of flagella in soil bacteria exposed to shear within long microchannels

 where $\bar v_0$ is the reference average swimming speed in the non-sheared suspensions.
-In Eq.~\eqref{eq: model to fit WT v2} there are now two characteristic times: $\tau_\text{lat}$ associated with the regeneration of filaments in the lateral flagella and $\tau_\text{sp}$ associated with the regeneration of the filament of the subpolar flagellum.
-In contrast with $\tau_\varphi$, these times quantify the time required for a full regeneration of the flagella, not only to regain functionality.
+In Eq.~\eqref{eq: model to fit WT v2}, there are now two characteristic times: $\tau_\text{lat}$ associated with the regeneration of filaments in the lateral flagella and $\tau_\text{sp}$ associated with the regeneration of the filament of the subpolar flagellum.
+In contrast with $\tau_\varphi$, these times quantify the time required for full regeneration of the flagella, not only to regain functionality.
 Accordingly, $\alpha_\text{sp}$ and $\alpha_\text{lat}$ are the relative decrease in swimming speed associated with the cut of the subpolar and lateral flagella, respectively.
 Since the mutant strain $\Delta$\textit{lafA} only possesses the subpolar flagellum, it is possible to assume that the regeneration time is just $\tau_\text{sp}$ and that $\alpha_\text{lat} = 0$ in this case.
 For the WT strain, on the other hand, we assume that the subpolar flagellum recovers at the same rate that for the mutant strain, and only $\tau_\text{lat}, \alpha_\text{sp}$, and $\alpha_\text{lat}$ are left as adjustable parameters.

 The fitting curves are shown as solid lines in Fig.~\ref{fig: recovery mot}(b), and the fitted parameters are presented in Tab.~\ref{tab: models}.
-The characteristic recovery time of each type of flagellar filaments was comparable in the different shearing conditions, although they were systematically longer when the cells were sheared for a constant distance and shorter time.
-The reason behind this is unclear, although at least for the WT, one possible reason is that the hypothesis of full speed recovery is not fulfilled due to irreversible damage of some of the flagella.
-Comparing the two different flagellar types, the filament regeneration time was notoriously shorter for the lateral flagella than for the subpolar one.
-This explains why the WT strain, that possesses both flagellar systems, recovers its motility faster than the $\Delta$\textit{lafA}, which possesses only a subpolar flagellum.
+The characteristic recovery time of each type of flagellar filament was comparable in the different shearing conditions.
+However, they were systematically longer when the cells were sheared for a constant distance and shorter time.
+The reason behind this is unclear, although at least for the WT, one possible reason is that the hypothesis of full-speed recovery is not fulfilled due to irreversible damage of some of the flagella.
+Comparing the two flagellar types, the filament regeneration time was notoriously shorter for the lateral flagella than for the subpolar one.
+This explains why the WT strain, which possesses both flagellar systems, recovers its motility faster than the $\Delta$\textit{lafA}, which possesses only a subpolar flagellum.